FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th November 2022.md

 at 20, Rose Court, Keyes Park, Limerick, to Mrs. Mary Crawford, in exchange for the

-acquisition of 567 Castle Oaks View, O’Malley Park, Limerick, subject to the covenants--- 7
+acquisition of 567 Castle Oaks View, O’Malley Park, Limerick, subject to the covenants
+---
+7

 and conditions contained within the contract, particulars of which were contained in